Agoric/agoric-sdk/packages/inter-protocol/src/vpool-xyk-amm/constantProduct/README.md

 ## Example

-For example, let's say the pool has 40,000,000 RUN and 3,000,000 BLD.
-Alice requests a swapIn with inputAmount of 30,000 RUN, and outputAmount of 2000 BLD.
+For example, let's say the pool has 40,000,000 IST and 3,000,000 BLD.
+Alice requests a swapIn with inputAmount of 30,000 IST, and outputAmount of 2000 BLD.
 (SwapIn means the inputValue is the basis of the computation, while outputAmount is treated as a minimum).
 To make the numbers concrete, we'll say the pool fee is 25 Basis Points, and the protocol fee is 5 Basis Points.

 The first step is to compute the trade that would take place with no fees.
-30K will be added to 40M RUN.
+30K will be added to 40M IST.
 To keep the product just above 120MM, the BLD will be reduced to 2,997,752.

 ```